► Range Rover P400e PHEV driven

 ► 31-mile electric range, almost 400bhp

-The 2018 update not only subtly updated the exterior design and injected some extra luxury into the interior that, while fine at the model’s lower price points, quickly fell behind when the Range Rover pushed upward toward Bentayga country.
+This year’s update updates the exterior design but also injects some extra luxury into the interior that, while fine at the model’s lower price points, quickly fell behind when the Range Rover pushed upward toward Bentayga country.

 Land Rover would politely ask that you consider your requirements and choose the Range Rover powertrain of best fit, rather than getting hung up on cylinder count.

 But yes, this is a four-cylinder Range Rover, albeit one with figures that put it ahead of both diesels on power and between them on torque.
 What’s more, while the EV-only range is just 31 miles, the P400e is designed to operate as a 400-horsepower car wherever possible, effectively ring-fencing a little battery charge (nourished with regenerative braking) that means you shouldn’t be left wanting by an off-duty electric motor.

 From the driver’s seat the only electrification clues are an EV button, to turn the Range Rover into a heavy, quite expensive and oddly packaged if desirable EV, and a new driver’s display showing power drain and regen as you work the pedals.
 There’s also a Save mode, to preserve charge for use later in a journey, accessed by a swipe of your finger on the upper infotainment screen.

 How does the hybrid Range Rover drive?

 In the Range Rover the P400e powertrain works well enough, but it seems a better fit in the smaller Range Sport.
 The four-cylinder petrol with e-assistance makes a pretty good first of feeling like a far bigger engine, only sounding hard-pushed if you really extend it.
 The ZF eight-speeder wasn’t the slickest on downshifts, either – hesitating longer than comfortable.